Shear-driven mixing of segregated granular materials: Bidisperse mixing-layer

 which are symmetric about $\hat z=\mathcal{K}$, consistent with the symmetry of the self-similar profile.
 We therefore define the characteristic bidisperse mixing-layer thickness as

 Thus the thickness scales inversely with the P\'eclet number,

-This inverse scaling makes the underlying physics transparent: increasing $Pe$ strengthens segregation relative to remixing, sharpens the concentration interface, and compresses the coexistence region; decreasing $Pe$ has the opposite effect and broadens the mixing layer.
-A by-product of this scaling is a critical Péclet number $Pe_c$ for which $\hat{\delta}_m=1$ results in a mixing layer equal to the whole height of the domain.
-From this condition, $Pe_c\approx2.634$ and it corresponds to $R_c\approx1.27$ if we impose
+This inverse scaling makes the underlying physics transparent.
+Increasing $Pe$ strengthens segregation relative to remixing, sharpens the concentration interface, and compresses the coexistence region.
+In contrast, decreasing $Pe$ has the opposite effect and broadens the mixing-layer.
+The limiting case occurs when the predicted mixing-layer thickness spans the entire domain, $\hat{\delta}_m=1$.
+This condition defines a critical Péclet number, $Pe_c\approx2.634$.
+Using the closure for the Péclet number, the corresponding critical particle-size ratio $R_c$ satisfies

-and solve the resulting quadratic equation, which also gives the root $R_c\approx-0.22$, which holds no physical meaning.
-This result could be useful for those studying dense granular flows with DEM simulations.
-Many DEM practitioners introduce slight size polydispersity into their particles to avoid crystallization, layering and other artifacts that affect numerical results \cite{Guillard2016,Duan2024,Singh24,zhao2025scaling}.
-The critical $R_c\approx1.27$ gives a maximum threshold for which a mixing layer could be obtained; however, values close to $R_{d}=1.2$ could still yield segregated results, which in studies on monodisperse flows, could be undesirable.